 In general, the normal symptoms that you can expect during recovery from a male body lift include:

-- Male abdominoplasty is generally more painful than a male arm lift.
+- Male abdominoplasty is generally more painful than a male arm lift (brachioplasty).

-- The surgical areas will swell for 1-2 weeks after your male body lift.
+- The surgical areas will be swollen for a few weeks after your male body lift.

 - Swelling will gradually start to reduce as the weeks pass.

-- Your bruises will change in color as the days pass and should be gone completely in 2-3 weeks.
+- Your bruises will change in color as the days pass and should significantly diminish in 2-3 weeks.

 - Sometimes, the skin around a treated region might lose sensation or feel numb.